BootBlock/PoSh-Backup/README.md

 *   **Configurable Retention Policies:**
     *   **Local Retention:** Manage archive versions in the `DestinationDir` using the `LocalRetentionCount` setting per job.
     *   **Remote Retention:** Each Backup Target provider can, if designed to do so, implement its own retention logic on the remote storage (e.g., keep last X versions, delete after Y days).
 This is configured within the target's definition in the `BackupTargets` section (e.g., via `RemoteRetentionSettings` or per-destination settings for providers like "Replicate").
+*   **Retention Safety Check (Test Before Delete):** Optionally performs an integrity test on an old backup archive before the retention policy deletes it.
+If the test fails, the archive is preserved, and a critical warning is logged, preventing the deletion of a potentially last-known-good backup.
 *   **Live File Backups with VSS:** Utilise the Windows Volume Shadow Copy Service (VSS) to seamlessly back up open or locked files (requires Administrator privileges).
 Features configurable VSS context, reliable shadow copy creation, and a configurable metadata cache path.
 *   **Advanced 7-Zip Integration:** Leverage 7-Zip for efficient, highly configurable compression.
 Customise archive type, compression level, method, dictionary/word/solid block sizes, and thread count for local archive creation.
     *   **Configurable Temp Directory:** Specify a custom directory for 7-Zip's temporary working files (`-w` switch).
 This is useful for directing I/O-intensive temp operations to a faster drive or a drive with more space, preventing failures on systems with a small or full system drive.